The Eminem Show: Music and lyrics

-Lyrically, the album displays a dramatic shift from the misogynistic and homophobic lyrics presented on The Marshall Mathers LP.
+Lyrically, the album also displays a dramatic shift from the misogynistic and homophobic lyrics presented on The Marshall Mathers LP.
 Eminem told Spin, "One of the frustrating things was people saying, 'He's got to cuss to sell records,' [...]
 That's why with this album, I toned it down a bit as far as shock value.
 I wanted to show that I'm a solid artist, and I'm here to stay."
 Due to its less satirical and shock factor lyrical approach, The Eminem Show was regarded as a departure from Eminem's previous albums with it being more personal and reflective and a step back of the Slim Shady alter ego.
 Eminem said during an interview with MTV that he felt that The Eminem Show was his "best record so far".
 In 2006, Q said that Eminem's first two albums "aired dirty laundry, then the world's most celebrated rapper [Eminem] examined life in the hall of mirrors he'd built for himself."

 With the release of The Eminem Show, Eminem was considered to be more socially acceptable: there were no protests over his lyrics, boycotts, and talk shows discussing his impact on America's youth.
 A columnist of The New York Observer wrote that Eminem had become a "guilty pleasure" for baby boomers, describing him as "the most compelling figure to have emerged from popular music since the holy trinity of [Bob] Dylan, [John] Lennon, and [Mick] Jagger."

 Censored version

 The "clean version" of The Eminem Show censors many more profanities and derogatory words than in clean versions of Eminem's previous albums, in which the words "goddamn", "prick", "bastard", "piss", "bitch", "ass", and "shit" were allowed.
 This album allowed no profanities, and the profanities were either muted, obscured by sound effects, or back-masked.
 In addition to this, entire sentences were sometimes removed from the censored version for being very sexually charged.
 The entire song "Drips" was removed in early clean versions and is heard only as four seconds of silence moving on to the next track, "Without Me".
 Later on, digital releases of the clean version removed "Drips" completely, moving the next 11 songs up on the tracklist.
 Some copies of the clean version, however, feature an edited version of "Drips".

-There are some inconsistencies in clean version's censorship.
+There are some inconsistencies in the clean version's censorship.
 In the skit "The Kiss", Eminem's shouting of the word "motherfucker!" is still audible in the censored version.
 In the track, "Soldier", which is a continuation of "The Kiss", the word "bitch" was used three times, and can be clearly heard once.
-"Hailie's Song" contains the back masked phrase "want her" which can be easily mistaken as "abort her" on both the explicit and clean versions.
 Also, in "White America", the word "flag" is back masked when he raps, "To burn the flag and replace it with a parental advisory sticker".